bbc/simorgh/docs/Code-Reviews.md

 Code reviews are not an exercise in scoring points or proving that the reviewer knows better than the author - they are about trying to help each other to make the best quality work we can.
 Ideally, both author and reviewer come away from a code review having both made a positive contribution to the result and learned something along the way.

 Software development is a collaborative process.
 We own the whole codebase collectively across our teams.
-Nobody has one special responsibility or authortity over any one part of it.
+Nobody has one special responsibility or authority over any one part of it.
 Feedback on code should never feel personal but should always be directed at improving our solutions and how we work together.

 Whatever problems we may find as we explore and discuss code, we assume that everyone is (and was) acting with best intentions, based on what they knew at the time and under circumstances that are often lost to us.
 Instead of complaining, we propose concrete steps we can take to make things better.